-Fig. 6 Structural equation models of the influences on (a) soil organic C density (SOCD) and (b) soil inorganic C density (SICD) by altitude, climate, and plant community, and soil. (a) Fisher's C = 4.714; p = 0.318; df = 4; AIC = 44.714; BIC = 设置格式[zal18]: 字体: 倾斜 75.821; (b) Fisher's C = 5.000; p = 0.287; df = 4; AIC = 45.000; BIC = 76.107.
+Fig. 6 Structural equation models of the influences on (a) soil organic C density (SOCD) and (b) soil inorganic C density (SICD) by altitude, climate, and plant community, and soil. (a) Fisher's C = 4.714; p = 0.318; df = 4; AIC = 44.714; BIC = 75.821; (b) Fisher's C = 5.000; p = 0.287; df = 4; AIC = 45.000; BIC = 76.107.
 Numbers adjacent to arrows are the standardized path coefficients (equivalent to correlation coefficients).
 Arrow thickness indicate the strength of the relationships.
-Red solid arrows denote significant positive effects (p < 0.05) or marginally significant (0.05 ) effects.
-Blue solid arrows denote significant negative effects (<math>p < 0.05) or marginally significant ( $0.05 ) effects. <math>R^2$ values associated with response variables indicate the variance accounted for by the model. \ p < 0.05; \\\ p < 0.01; \\\\ p < 0.001.
+Red solid arrows denote significant positive effects (p<0.05) or marginally significant (0.05<p<0.1) effects.
+Blue solid arrows denote significant negative effects (p<0.05) or marginally significant (0.05<p<0.1) effects. $R^2$ values associated with response variables indicate the variance accounted for by the model. \ p < 0.05; \\ p < 0.01; \\\ p < 0.001.

-4. Discussion
+4.Discussion

-238 Soil carbon pool, as the largest carbon pool in terrestrial ecosystem, has been 239 extensively studied in different scales and regions (Zhang et al., 2024; Chalchissa and 240 Kuris, 2024).
+extensively studied in different scales and regions (Zhang et al., 2024; Chalchissa and Kuris, 2024).
 However, previous studies have not paid much attention to the composition of different carbon pools in extreme environments.
-We studied the 241 242 altitudinal patterns of soil organic and inorganic C pools in an alpine rangeland where ecosystem processes are co-limited by drought and low temperature.
-Contrary to the 243 previous research results that the soil carbon pool of alpine meadows or moist 244 grasslands was mainly composed of organic carbon (Chen et al., 2017; Chen et al., 245 2022).
-Our research results show that inorganic carbon in the soil of arid and alpine 246 247 plateaus dominates.
-Our results showed a linear increase in soil organic C pool with rising altitude.
-Further, soil organic C pool linearly increased, while soil inorganic C 248 249 pool appears to be nonlinear along the altitudinal gradient, 250 In this study, the linear changes in soil organic C pool along the altitudinal gradient were positively related to the altitudinal distribution of plant diversity and NDVI, but 251 252 negatively to aboveground biomass density.
-It is generally found that increases in plant diversity and species richness promote the formation of soil organic C (Gu et al., 253 2019; Xu et al., 2021; Spohn et al., 2023).
-This is because SOC are predominantly 254 255 derived from plant residues (Schmidt et al., 2011).
-More diverse plant species optimize the complementary use of resources and increase community productivity in 256 areas with lower species richness (Lehmann et al., 2020).
-Unexpectedly, this study 257 found the negative correlation between soil organic C pool and aboveground biomass 258 259 density.
-This could be explained by the shift in vegetation cover type from slow-turnover scrubs (e.g. Krascheninnikovia compacta (Losinsk.)
-Grubov and 260 Salsola abrotanoides) at the lower altitudinal range to fast-turnover grassland plants 261 (e.g. S. purpurea and P. bifurca) at the higher altitudinal range.
-Scrubs typically have 262 263 greater standing biomass but much slower turnover rate the organs and tissues than 264 herbaceous plants.
-Moreover, with increases in altitude, temperature decreased and precipitation increased, both of which favoring the preservation of soil organic C. 265
+We studied the altitudinal patterns of soil organic and inorganic C pools in an alpine rangeland where ecosystem processes are co-limited by drought and low temperature.
+In contrast to the findings from prior studies with alpine meadow or moist grasslands (Chen et al., 2017; Chen et al., 2022), our results show the predominance of soil inorganic C in the dry alpine rangeland.
+Our results show a linear increase in soil organic C pool with rising altitude.
+However, the pattern of changes in soil inorganic C pool appears to be nonlinear along the altitudinal gradient.
+In this study, the linear changes in soil organic C pool along the altitudinal gradient were positively related to the altitudinal distribution of plant diversity and NDVI, but negatively to aboveground biomass density.
+It is generally found that increases in plant diversity and species richness promote the formation of soil organic C (Gu et al., 2019; Xu et al., 2021; Spohn et al., 2023).
+This is because SOC are predominantly derived from plant residues (Schmidt et al., 2011).
+More diverse plant species optimize the complementary use of resources and increase community productivity in areas with lower species richness (Lehmann et al., 2020).
+The negative correlation between soil organic C pool and aboveground biomass density in this study can be explained by the shift in vegetation cover type from slow-turnover scrubs (e.g. Krascheninnikovia compacta (Losinsk.)
+Grubov and Salsola abrotanoides) at the lower altitudinal range to fast-turnover grassland plants (e.g. S. purpurea and P. bifurca) at the higher altitudinal range.
+Scrubs typically have greater standing biomass but much slower turnover rate the organs and tissues than herbaceous plants.
+Moreover, with increases in altitude, temperature decreased and precipitation increased, both of which favoring the preservation of soil organic C. Therefore changes in both vegetation and climatic conditions led to an increased SOC pool content at the higher altitudes (De Deyn et al., 2008).